Chicken Stew

 Chopped vegetables on a cutting board

-Dice one yellow onion, slice ½ lb. carrots (3-4 carrots) and 3 ribs celery, and mince 4 cloves garlic.
+Chop the veggies: Dice one yellow onion, slice ½ lb. carrots (3-4 carrots) and 3 ribs of celery, and mince 4 cloves garlic.

-Chop about 1.5 lbs. potatoes into 1-inch pieces.
+Chop the potatoes: Chop about 1½ lbs. of potatoes into 1-inch pieces.
 I used baby potatoes, so they only needed to be cut in half.

-Chop about 1.75 lbs. boneless, skinless chicken thighs into 1-inch pieces.
+Coat the chicken: Chop about 1¾ lbs. of boneless, skinless chicken thighs into 1-inch pieces.
 Sprinkle 2 Tbsp all-purpose flour over the chicken pieces and toss until they’re coated.

-Add 2 Tbsp butter and 1 Tbsp olive oil to a large pot.
-Heat the butter and oil over medium until they are hot and sizzling.
-Add the chicken thigh pieces and let them cook until browned on all sides (the chicken does not need to be cooked through, just browned on the outside).
+Brown the chicken: Add 2 Tbsp butter and 1 Tbsp olive oil to a large pot.
+Heat the butter and oil over medium heat until hot and sizzling.
+Add the chicken thigh pieces and cook them until browned on all sides (the chicken does not need to be cooked through, just browned on the outside).
 Avoid stirring too often, as that will prevent browning.
 You want the flour to brown a bit on the bottom of the pot.
 Remove the browned chicken to a clean plate or bowl.

 Stir everything to combine and dissolve any flour off the bottom of the pot.

-Give the stew a taste and add salt, if needed (I did not add any, but this will largely depend on the salt content of the broth you used).
-Add some freshly chopped parsley, if desired.
+Taste and adjust: Give the stew a taste and add salt, if needed (I did not add any, but this will largely depend on the salt content of the broth you used).

 Share this recipe